 Temporary exclusions are put in a health insurance policy largely so that the policy remains viable and no frauds happen.
 Here’s a list of some common temporary exclusions that might be imposed right after your policy is issued -

-- Pre-existing conditions: A pre-existing condition is any medical condition or illness that you have had in the 48 months (4 years) before applying for the policy.
-There is a standard waiting period of 3-4 years for pre-existing conditions.
+- Pre-existing diseases waiting period: A pre-existing condition is any medical condition or illness that you have had in the 48 months (4 years) before applying for the policy.
+There is a standard waiting period of 2-4 years for pre-existing conditions.
 The policy will not cover any expenses related to your pre-existing condition during this period.

-- Other conditions: Every insurer will provide a specific list of illnesses/ medical conditions (apart from your pre-existing diseases) that will have a waiting period of around 2-4 years.
+- Specified disease/ procedure waiting period: Every insurer will provide a specific list of illnesses/ medical conditions (apart from your pre-existing diseases) that will have a waiting period of around 2-4 years.
 This waiting period will be applied regardless of whether or not you have had those diseases in the past.
 This is based entirely on the insurer and not on your health.